DavidStevensonVtex/Java/Sams-Teach-Yourself-Java/day-6/README.md

 * default

 `Encapsulation`: An object controls what the outside world can know about it and how the outside world can interact with it.

+##### Default Access

+A variable or method declared without an access control modifier is available to any other class in the same package.

+Any variable declared without a modifier can be read or changed by any other class in the same package.